Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Inflated WIP Asset Balances That Never Convert to Cash

 WIP sits on your balance sheet as an asset, but its real value erodes the longer it ages.
 Time that’s been unbilled for 60 or 90 days has a much lower probability of collection than fresh WIP.
-Yet on your balance sheet, old WIP and new WIP often appear at the same value, inflating total assets and creating a misleading picture of firm health.
+Yet on your balance sheet, old WIP and new WIP often appear at the same value, inflating total assets and creating a misleading picture of your financial health.

 Aging Accounts Receivable That Mask Collection Problems